Licences

 Jointly owned ponds

-You can licence a pond that is jointly owned by you and your neighbour.
-Your neighbour must first sign the application form giving consent for you to operate a fish culture facility.
+You can licence a pond that is jointly owned by you and your neighbour provided stocking permissions have been obtained from your neighbour.

 Cultured fish species

 Table 1 shows the species of cultured fish eligible under each licence.
-The Licensing Section will not issue a licence for any species of fish not included in Table 1.
+A licensing will not be issued for any species of fish not included in Table 1.

 Goldfish and koi are considered cultured fish only if they are: